mareksturek/lectures-related/README.md

 <em>

-    If you have any questions don't hesitate to contact me at [linked text](mailto:email address)<mareksturek@outlook.com>.
+    If you have any questions don't hesitate to contact me at [linked text](mailto:mareksturek@outlook.com)

 </em>